The Sports Betting vertical had it all.

 Tier 2 countries

-Countries usually assigned to the second tier, that is SE, PL, JP, MY, RU, and ZA are in the game, too.
+Countries usually assigned to the second tier, that is Mexico, Colombia, Paraguay, Peru, Philippines are in the game, too.
 These are proven to work slightly better with regular sports betting or casino games rather than e-sports but this niche has recently gained in popularity, too.

 Tier 3 countries